Ceredigion Gallantry Awards, The Great War, 1914-1918

 Thomas J Evans, MSM, Sergeant, 26804, South Wales Borderers.
 (New Quay).
 Thomas served with the 6th Battalion, South Wales Borderers.
 His award of the Meritorious Service Medal was published in the London Gazette of 17 January 1919.

 William Abraham Evans, MC, Second Lieutenant, Royal Garrison Artillery.
 (Aberystwyth University).
-William was from Llanbadarn, and had served with the Royal Army Medical Corps, before becoming commissioned into the Royal Garrison Artillery, and served with an anti-aircraft battery.
-The citation of his Military Cross was published in the London Gazette of 16 July 1918, and read:.
-‘For conspicuous gallantry and devotion to duty.
+William was born at Llanfihangel y Creuddyn on 25 March 1889, the son of Robert and Elizabeth Evans.
+He was educated at Aberystwyth County School and then at Aberystwyth University before becoming a school teacher at St. Asaph.
+William had served with the Royal Army Medical Corps, before becoming commissioned into the Royal Garrison Artillery, and served with an anti-aircraft battery.
+The citation of his Military Cross was published in the London Gazette of 16 July 1918, and reads: ‘For conspicuous gallantry and devotion to duty.
 When in charge of a section, which was being subjected to heavy fire, he kept his guns in action until the hostile plane which he was engaging had been driven off.
 Later, when the ammunition had been set on fire, he went out, and with the aid of a Serjeant extinguished the fire by throwing snow and sacking on to it.
 By his cool behaviour he set an excellent’ example to all ranks.’
+William survived the war, marrying Eunice May Davies, of Cardiff, whilst on leave in 1917.
+He later became a Physics Teacher and Headmaster at Denbigh Grammar School.
+He also served as a training officer with the RAF during WW2 and died at Denbigh on 17 May 1976, aged 87.
+His brother, Robert O. Evans, gained the award of the Military Medal during the war.

 James Sheldon Eynon, MC, Captain, Welsh Regiment.
 (Aberystwyth University).
 James was from Burry Port, and served with the 11th Battalion, Welsh Regiment.
 The award of his Military cross was published in the London Gazette of 19 December 1916, and read: ‘For conspicuous gallantry in action.
 He rallied his party in the face of stubborn enemy resistance and carried the enemy trenches.’